sciworks/spack-updater/docs/docs/frequently-asked-questions.md

 also makes sense because the pull request is opened by *you* as the spack package maintainer.

+### Why do we fork spack first?

+In order for the action to open a pull request against spack, we need to prepare the branch.
+Having a fork of spack handy to do this (that you can then open a pull request easily from) is essential.

-## I have an idea!
+### I have an idea!
 How do I share it?

 Great!
 These actions exist to help maintainers, and contributors, and if you have an idea for how to make the library better we want to hear from you!
 Please [get in contact with us](support).